Azure-Samples/ai-hub-gateway-solution-accelerator/guides/pii-masking-apim.md

 You can use the above approach to apply PII anonymization and deanonymization to Azure OpenAI API requests managed through APIM as AI Gateway.

-Applying the policy at the level of the chat completion API will ensure that all requests to the chat completion API are processed by the PII anonymization and deanonymization policies.
+Applyting the policy at the level of the chat completion API will ensure that all requests to the chat completion API are processed by the PII anonymization and deanonymization policies.

 Below is a sample Azure OpenAI request body that can be used to test the API with PII anonymization and deanonymization policies applied.